Joan Baez: David Harris

-In October 1967, Baez, her mother and nearly 70 other women were arrested at the Oakland, California, Armed Forces Induction Center for blocking its doorways to prevent entrance by young inductees, and in support of young men who refused military induction.
+In October 1967, Baez, her mother, and nearly 70 other women were arrested at the Oakland, California, Armed Forces Induction Center for blocking its doorways to prevent entrance by young inductees, and in support of young men who refused military induction.
 They were incarcerated in the Santa Rita Jail, and it was here that Baez met David Harris, who was kept on the men's side but who still managed to visit with Baez regularly.
 The two formed a close bond upon their release and Baez moved into his draft-resistance commune in the hills above Stanford, California.
-The pair had known each other for three months when they decided to wed.
+The pair had known each other for three months when they decided to marry.
 After confirming the news to Associated Press, media outlets began dedicating ample press to the impending nuptials (at one point, Time magazine referred to the event as the "Wedding of the Century").

 After finding a pacifist preacher and a church outfitted with peace signs and writing a blend of Episcopalian and Quaker wedding vows, Baez and Harris married in New York City on March 26, 1968.
 Her friend Judy Collins sang at the ceremony.
-After the wedding, Baez and Harris moved into a home in the Los Altos Hills on 10 acre of land called Struggle Mountain, part of a commune, where they tended gardens.
+After the wedding, Baez and Harris moved into a home in Los Altos Hills, California on 10 acre of land called Struggle Mountain, part of a commune, where they tended gardens.

 A short time later, Harris refused induction into the armed forces and was indicted.
 On July 16, 1969, Harris was taken by federal marshals to prison.
-Baez was visibly pregnant in public in the months that followed, most notably at the Woodstock Festival, where she performed a handful of songs in the early morning.
+Baez was visibly pregnant in public in the months that followed, especially at the Woodstock Festival, where she performed a handful of songs in the early morning.
 The documentary film Carry It On was produced during this period and was released in 1970.
 The film's behind-the-scenes looks at Harris's views and arrest and Baez on her subsequent performance tour was positively reviewed in Time magazine and The New York Times.

 Among the songs Baez wrote about this period of her life are "A Song for David", "Myths", "Prison Trilogy (Billy Rose)" and "Fifteen Months" (the amount of time Harris was imprisoned).
 Their son Gabriel was born on December 2, 1969.
 Harris was released from Texas prison after 15 months, but they separated three months after his release and the couple divorced amicably in 1973.
 They shared custody of Gabriel, who lived primarily with Baez.
 Explaining the split, Baez wrote in her autobiography: "I am made to live alone."
 Baez and Harris remained on friendly terms throughout the years; they reunited on-camera for the 2009 American Masters documentary for the USA's PBS.
 Their son Gabriel is a drummer and occasionally tours with his mother.
 He has a daughter Jasmine who also sang with Joan Baez at Kidztock in 2010.